A B2B Framework for Creating & Repurposing Pillar Content

 Our anchor piece of content each month is the Demand Gen Studio episode.
 We chose a conversation-based format, audio and video, intentionally because conversation can easily create depth.

-It allows us to discuss, challenge, and expand on ideas that our listeners are encountering.
+It allows us to discuss, challenge, and expand on ideas our listeners encounter.

-Each episode is based around one core idea with our unique perspective and the result is a highly dense piece of content, often containing dozens of insights within a single 30–40 minute discussion.
+Each episode is based on a single core idea with our unique perspective, resulting in highly dense content, often containing dozens of insights in a single 30–40-minute discussion.

 Content branches